dhruvsinha/dhruvsinha/README.md

 ### About Me

-I am currently pursuing a Master's in Computer Science and Public Policy from the University of Chicago.
-I finished my undergraduate in 2020 from Ashoka University in New Delhi, where I studied Economics, Mathematics, and Computer Science.
-Through my coursework in economics, statistics, machine learning, cloud computing, and artificial intelligence policy, I have gained a solid foundation in using technology to address complex social issues.
-At UChicago, I am learning exactly what I want to learn- quantitatively modeling of data to devise models that solve important social concerns.
-You can connect with me over [LinkedIn](https://www.linkedin.com/in/dhruvsinha1998/).
-I am graduating in May 2023, and currently looking for full time Data Science and Data Engineering opportunities in the US.

 I am thrilled to be pursuing a Master's degree in Computer Science and Public Policy from the University of Chicago, building on the strong foundation in Economics, Mathematics, and Computer Science that I developed during my undergraduate studies at Ashoka University in New Delhi.
 Through my coursework in economics, statistics, machine learning, cloud computing, and artificial intelligence policy, I have gained a solid foundation in using technology to address complex social issues.

 At the University of Chicago, I am learning advanced techniques for modeling and analyzing data to create innovative solutions for important social concerns.
 I am passionate about leveraging technology to create positive change in society, and I am excited to use my skills to tackle real-world problems.